 Program Origins and Development

 Powerful Tools for Caregivers (PTC) and all materials were developed over 3 years of pilot testing, refinement and evaluative research to assess the program’s effectiveness.
-Initiated through grant funding, the program has been offered for over 12 years.
-Currently, over 2,200 Class Leaders have been trained in 36 states.
+Initiated through grant funding, the program has been offered since 1998.
+Currently, over 3,800 Class Leaders have been trained in 40 states.
 Since the program’s inception, Powerful Tools for Caregivers materials have reached over 80,000 caregivers.

 PTC is based on the highly successful Chronic Disease Self-Management Program developed by Dr. Kate Lorig and her colleagues at Stanford University.
 Powerful Tools for Caregivers is a national program sustained by extensive collaborations with community-based organizations.